 NRCC Clean Water Projects Design and Implementation Block Grant

-The State Natural Resources Conservation Council (NRCC), in partnership with Vermont's Conservation Districts, is requesting applications for projects under the 2019 NRCC Clean Water Projects Design and Implementation Block Grant.
+The State Natural Resources Conservation Council (NRCC), in partnership with Vermont's Conservation Districts, has approximately $380,000 available to support the design and implementation of clean water projects in Vermont.
+NRCC is requesting applications for projects under the 2019 NRCC Clean Water Projects Design/Implementation Block Grant.
 Eligible projects include clean water projects with a primary purpose of reducing sediment and/or nutrient pollution to surface waters throughout Vermont.
 This initiative will involve the design and implementation of many small-scale projects throughout the state.
-Project types include the preliminary and final engineering design as well as implementation of rivers, lake shoreland, stormwater, and forestry projects.
-Fifty percent or more of total funding will be awarded to projects with a cost of $20,000 or less, not including match and administrative fees.
-No match is required for applications.
-Initial applications are due November 22, 2019.
-Additional rounds of funding will follow after the initial applications are processed.
+Project types include the preliminary design, final design, and implementation of rivers, lake shoreland, stormwater, and forestry projects.
+Fifty percent or more of total funding will be awarded to projects with a cost of $50,000 or less, not including match and project delivery costs.
+No match is required for applications (with the exception of MS4 communities, where 50% match is required).
+Applications for projects over $20,000 are due April 13, 2020.
+Projects proposals under $20,000 are now being accepted on a rolling basis.
 For more information, visit the VACD website or contact Holden Sparacino or your local Conservation District.

 Vermonters have an opportunity to protect and restore watersheds through the Vermont Watershed Grants Program.
 Half of the proceeds derived from the sale of the Vermont Conservation License Plate go towards funding the Vermont Watershed Grants Program.
 The Program, co-administered by DEC and the Department of Fish and Wildlife, distributes grant dollars for noteworthy local and regional water-related projects within Vermont.
 The other half of proceeds derived from the Conservation License Plate go towards helping the Vermont Non-Game and Natural Heritage Program.